Kat24-4/cs4241e25-a3-KatherineTse/README.md

 ## Technical Achievements
 - **Tech Achievement 1**: 100% on the Google Lighthouse Test
   - ![100Lighthouse.png](public/images/100Lighthouse.png)
+- **Tech Achievement 2**: Deployed with different service - Railway.app
+  - Railway is a service designed to make deployment as easy as possible (according to their marketing).
+I will say, that deploy was pretty easy.
+I created an accoun through my github and was able to upload my project through the github url which is very similar to Glith.
+I think that the UI for railway is more complex than Glitch's so it did take me a few minutes to navigate the site and figure out what was what once the project was deployed.
+I can see how their UI would be helpful once you got to know it though.
+It has a block coding feel.
+Once the project was successfully deployed from the github page, I did have to go and add in the environment varibles.
+Once again, it took me a second to find where to do that, but once I did, it was really easy to add them in.
+Lastly, I struggled a bit with finding the public link for the deployment.
+I did have to do a bit of googling to figure out that you actually have to generate a public networking link that will be used for your application.
+Once I figured that out, I tried to doa custom domain but that required registering it with your local DNS and so I ended up having railway just generate a doman for me.
+Once I did that, it all seemed to work out pretty well.
+Overall, I think that Railway is a much more complex server than Glitch and it has a lot of other features Glitch does not.
+This does make it harder to get the handle of right off the bat, but in the end, it is very easy to use.
+The last note that I have is that it is a paid service with a 30-Day free trial, so while I am not paying to deploy for this class, if I wanted to do something long-term, I would have to pay at least a small amount.

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: I followed the following tips from the W3C Web Accessibility Initiative: